-The 9 Best Cheap Hotels in New York City
+The Best Cheap Hotels in New York City, New York

-It may seem impossible to find budget-friendly lodgings in New York City, known for its high rents and expensive attractions.
-However, finding stylish and affordable accommodations is easier than you think: options are available, whether you’re looking to stay in the heart of Manhattan or in a neighboring borough.
-Here are the best cheap hotels in NYC.
+New York City is known for its high rents and expensive attractions.
+However, booking stylish and affordable accommodations is easier than you think.
+Whether you’re looking to stay in the heart of Manhattan or neighboring Brooklyn, here are the most wallet-friendly places to stay, now bookable with Culture Trip.

-The idea of booking a hotel in New York can be head-in-hands inducing… but not impossible.
-Among the swathes of swanky hotels lie a variety of affordable alternatives that place you slap bang in the middle of the action without breaking the bank.
-This is Culture Trip’s pick of the best.
+The idea of booking a hotel in New York can be a tricky task, but not impossible.
+Among the swathes of swanky hotels lies a variety of budget alternatives that place you in the middle of the action without breaking the bank.
+We’ve put together a rundown of the very best – from cabin-style rooms in Midtown to Japanese pods at the YO!
+Sushi hotel.

 The Jane Hotel